stuckingravity/Aviation-Ops-Data-Analysis/README.md

 A comprehensive analysis of airline ground operations data to identify delay patterns, root causes, and data quality improvements for AGOA.

+## 💭 How I Actually Built This (The Real Story)

+When I first got this case study, my instinct was: **pandas + matplotlib, just power through it** — EDA, cleaning, calculations, charts, done.
+That would've been the fastest path.

+But as I started working, I thought: **If this is supposed to simulate real work, why not use a real workflow?**

+So I switched gears:
+Python for cleaning (had to parse those datetime strings) ↓
+SQL for KPIs (show query skills — this role needs a lot of dbt anyway) ↓
+Dashboard (Tableau-like, since Tarmac uses Omni Analytics) ↓
+Presentation (tell the story to both airline ops and Tarmac's product team)

+**Plot twist: This approach was actually faster and clearer.**

+Each tool does what it's good at, instead of forcing everything into pandas.
+And along the way, I kept discovering new things:

+- While calculating **ADC Compliance**, I hit null values and a logic error (ADC > ATD?
+Really?).
+That's when I realized Tarmac's product team probably cares about data quality too.

+- Digging into **task delays**, I found the `custom_label` free-text fields — 9 different spellings for "no risk", weight fields all over the place.
+Low-hanging fruit for standardization.

+The whole process was iterative: **the data told me what questions to ask, and those questions led me to new data.**

+By the end, I understood aviation ops data better, got hands-on with how Tarmac's AGOA tool works, and honestly — I really enjoyed the "finding stories in data" part.
+It made me even more curious about this role.
+Let's dive into the casr study!☺️
+---

 ## 📊 Project Overview

 This case study analyzes 52 flight turnarounds across 3 airports (ORY, SFO, PPT) over a 15-day period (Feb 14-28, 2025) to: